 Ring attractors commonly consist of a configuration of excitatory and inhibitory neurons arranged in a circular pattern.
 We can model the dynamics of the ring using the Touretzky ring attractor network~\citep{Touretzky_ring}.
 In this model, each excitatory neuron establishes connections with all other excitatory neurons, and an inhibitory neuron is placed in the middle of the ring with equal weighted connections to all excitatory neurons.
-This creates a network that facilitates complex information processing.

-\textbf{Excitatory neurons' input signal}.
-Let $x^i_n\in \mathbb{R}^s$ denote the input signal from source $i$ to the excitatory neuron $n = 1, \ldots, N$.
+\textbf{Excitatory neurons' input signal}: Let $x^i_n\in \mathbb{R}^s$ denote the input signal from source number $i$ to the excitatory neuron $n = 1, \ldots, N$.
 The total input to neuron $n$ is defined as the sum of all input signals $I$ for that particular neuron: $x_n = \sum_{i=1}^{I} x^i_n $, where $x_n \in\mathbb{R}$.
 To model input signals $x^i_n$ of varying strengths, these signals are commonly viewed as Gaussian functions $x^i_n : \mathbb{R}^s \rightarrow \mathbb{R}^s$.
 These functions allow us to represent the input to each neuron as a sum of weighted Gaussian distributions.
-The key parameters of these Gaussian functions are: $K_i$, the magnitude variable for the input signal $i$, which determines the overall strength of the signal; $\mu_i$, which defines the mean position of the the Gaussian curve in the ring for the input signal $i$, representing the central focus of the signal; $\sigma_i$, the standard deviation of the Gaussian function, which determines the spread or reliability of the signal; and $\alpha_n$, which represents the preference for the orientation of the neuron $n$ in space.
-These parameters combine to the following:

-\textbf{Neuron activation function}.
-We employ the rectified linear unit (ReLU) function $f(x) = \max(0, x + h)$, where $h \in\mathbb{R}^+ $ as the activation function for each neuron, where $h$ is a threshold that introduces the non-linear behaviour in the ring.
+The key parameters of these Gaussian functions are: $K_i$, the magnitude variable for the input signal in index $i$, which determines the overall strength of the signal; $\mu_i$, which defines the mean position of the Gaussian curve in the ring for the input signal $i$, representing the central focus of the signal; $\sigma_i$, the standard deviation of the Gaussian function, which determines the spread or reliability of the signal; and $\alpha_n$, which represents the preference for the orientation of the neuron $n$ in space.
+These parameters combine to the following: \textbf{Neuron activation function}: We employ rectified linear unit (ReLU) function $f(x) = \max(0, x + h)$, where $h \in\mathbb{R}^+ $ as activation function for each neuron, where $h$ is a threshold that introduces the non-linear behaviour in the ring.

-\textbf{Excitatory neuron dynamics}.
-The dynamics of excitatory neurons in the ring is described as:
+\textbf{Excitatory neuron dynamics}: The dynamics of excitatory neurons in the ring is described as: